TalEliyahu/BossBot/README.md

 `/set_hello %%%` - sets hello message for new users.
 Message can have placeholder `$name`.
 You can call `/set_hello` without message to set default message for current group.
 To disable Hello message use configuration keyboard.

 `/help` - show help message.

+`/access` - show access menu to separately configure admins that can configure bot for current group.

 ## Contibution
 You are free to help us to implement new features that described in issues.
 Please, make PRs into `develop` branch.